Description of the Construction Trades Program (CTP)

 The four week core construction industry training provided by Labor Union 261 will take place on the grounds of the MCCDC.
 It will include the following:

-The training classes will take place from Monday through Friday from 7:30am to 4:30pm with a one hour lunch at the MCCDC site.
+The training classes will take place from Monday through Friday from 7:00am to 4:00pm with a one hour lunch at the MCCDC site.
 Maximum class size is 20 participants per class.
 The annual MCCDC Construction Trades Program will provide two cohorts of 20 participants; one cohort in the Winter and another in the Spring for a total of 40 participants.

-Marin City Construction Training Program (CTP)
+Marin City Construction Trades Program (CTP)

 The participants will be recruited and prescreened

-MCCDC.
-The construction employers will be recruited and
+by MCCDC.
+The construction employers will be

-trained by MCCDC about the
+recruited and trained by MCCDC about the

-receive an intensive construction worker
+receive an intensive construction worker training

-training program sanctioned, approved and delivered by
+program sanctioned, approved and delivered by

 the Laborers Community Training Foundation,